 If you have type 1 or type 2 diabetes, or if you’ve been recently diagnosed with gestational diabetes, our team of specialists wants you to have a healthy pregnancy and to optimize the outcomes for both you and your baby.
 Reach us at 619-543-5963 or see Appointments and Referrals.

 Women with diabetes need comprehensive, specialized care before and during pregnancy.
-UC San Diego Health System’s Diabetes and Pregnancy Program offers:
+UC San Diego Health’s Diabetes and Pregnancy Program offers:

 - Preconception counseling when you’re considering pregnancy, to optimize your blood sugar control and decrease chances of complications

 - Complete and personalized prenatal care throughout your pregnancy, with perinatologists who specialize in treating women with diabetes (meet our team)

 - Medication management, including insulin pumps

 - Frequent ultrasounds, and nonstress testing at end of pregnancy

 - Diabetes nurse educators who will teach you about diabetes, how to monitor your blood sugar, and how to administer insulin (if necessary)